russel/Pi_Quadrature/README.md

 A point on JVM "warm up" (i.e. the JIT).
 If loop variables are longs then there is a noticeable "warm up" effect and two executions prior to any timing executions are needed to have the code JITed.
-Using int loop variables there appears to be no such affect -- in fact there is, but it is a small effect and can effectively be ignored.
+Using int loop variables there appears to be no such affect – in fact there is, but it is a relatively small effect and can effectively be ignored.